codificat/playbook2image/README.md

                -e INVENTORY_URL=URL \
                IMAGE_FROM_BUILD_STEP

+  * To run it as a system container see the [README.md](system-container/README.md) under `system-container` for details about why would you want to do this and how to do it.

 ### Runtime Environment Variable Options

 A container run from a *playbook2image* image needs at least these configured options: